 Let's face it.
-Movie screens today seems to be overbooked with caped crusaders and outer space characters from a galaxy far, far away.
-The romantic comedy, once regular fare from Hollywood, sometimes seems to be an art form that needs resuscitation.
+Movie screens today have been overbooked with caped crusaders and outer space characters from a galaxy far, far away.
+The romantic comedy, once regular fare from Hollywood, seems to be an art form that needs resuscitation.
 There's a hashtag on Twitter that I just discovered about six week ago.
 It's # FemaleFilmmakerFriday.
 On Friday, people tweet about women directors past and present.
 Lately, I've been craving a good romantic comedy and there isn't one at the nearest movie theater.
 Fortunately for me, HBO aired one -- one from a woman director who I've not seen mentioned for FemaleFilmmakerFriday on Twitter yet.
 And she should be mentioned.
 Nora Ephron directed Meryl Streep to one of her many Best Actress Oscar nominations (2009's JULIE & JULIA).
 Nora Ephron co-wrote and directed two of the best and most successful romantic comedies of the 1990s.
 America loved Tom Hanks and Meg Ryan as sweethearts in 1993's SLEEPLESS IN SEATTLE and 1998's YOU'VE GOT MAIL.
 The 1998 box office hit, a modern-day remake of and valentine to Ernest Lubitsch's THE SHOP AROUND THE CORNER (1940), aired on HBO.
 Love, as co-written and directed by Nora Ephron, is a wonderful thing.
-Seeing YOU'VE GOT MAIL again was like seeing a cherished longtime friend.
+Seeing YOU'VE GOT MAIL again was like visiting a cherished longtime friend.

 The first time I saw SLEEPLESS IN SEATTLE, I was a bit jealous.
 Tom Hanks is one of my all-time favorite actors.
 I became a devoted fan way back when he was dressing in drag on the ABC sitcom BOSOM BUDDIES.
 That sitcom was Must-See TV to me when I had my first professional TV job.
 I worked on the ABC TV affiliate in Milwaukee.
 By the time SLEEPLESS IN SEATTLE was released, I had 3 years of VH1 on-air work to my credit, work which included hosting my own talk show and doing segments with fellow VH1 veejay, Rosie O'Donnell.
 The best friend supporting role she had in SLEEPLESS IN SEATTLE was exactly the kind of work I hoped to book after my VH1 years.